BlogWorkoutsYoga

 feature image

 The term “somatic movement” has recently gained popularity, as it offers a way to reconnect with mind and body in our fast-paced world.
 Advocates claim the benefits of somatic exercises include relief from stress and chronic pain, along with improving mental health—and even yoga falls under this category.
-Who wouldn’t want those benefits?
+Who wouldn’t want those benefits of somatic workout?

 But does somatic movement really deliver on its promises?
 And how can you get started?
 We’re here to answer your burning questions and provide beginner-friendly somatic workout routines to help you experience the benefits for yourself!